Nek5000/NekExamples/pipe/README.md

+# Pipe flow

-This directory contains two pipe cases, where the geometry is altered by "subroutine usrdat2" in the .usr file.
+This directory contains two pipe cases, where the geometry is altered by routine `usrdat2` in the .usr file.

 stenosis
 helix